Resistor

 , respectively, with the default contact parameters applied.

-on the left of the device and B
+on the top of the device and B

-on the right as can been seen in the image above.
+on the bottom as can been seen in the image above.

 -